nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 - Shall design an autonomous robot with a single start button, allowing the robot to start moving through its environment.
+    - The start button was implemented as a start switch.
+This starts the path for the robot
 - The robot will have a single emergency stop button at a point that is easily accessible and can be safely reached, which will shut down all physical movement performed by the robot in the case of an emergency.
+    - The E-stop button is easily accessible on the top of the robot.
+The switch cuts all power to the dc motors for locomotion and delivery.
 - Shall create an easily reachable (not blocked by motors, chassis, wheels, or any other object) emergency cut off switch to allow the team to disable the robot in the case of an emergency.
+    - The E-stop button is easily accessible on the top of the robot.
 - Shall have a self-latching emergency stop push-button that has a positive operation.
 The button shall not be a graphical representation or a flat switch based on NFPA 79 - 10.7.2.
 [1] This constraint addresses the need for the addition of practical engineering standards.
+    - The E-stop button chosen meets these specifications.
+(**Insert image/video of this switch working**)
 - Shall abide by the Department of Energy Standard 79 FR 7845 in the team’s purchase or design of wall warts for energy conservation and efficiency.
 [3] This constraint